-We ended up taking tuk-tuk most places we went in Colombo.
+We ended up taking a tuk-tuk to most places we went in Colombo.
 Riding a tuk-tuk is great fun, especially after dark!

 10. Galle Face Green

-Galle Face Green is a long stretch of green lawn next to the narrow beach and sea promenade in Colombo.
-Originally it was cleared by the Dutch to give the canons clear sight, but today it is a nice and peaceful place perfect for walking, running, playing football, kite flying and cricket.
+Galle Face Green, just south of the Fort Area, is a long stretch of green lawn next to the narrow beach and sea promenade in Colombo.
+Originally it was cleared by the Dutch to give the canons clear sight, but today it is a nice and peaceful place perfect for walking, running, playing football, kite flying, and cricket.

-The promenade is packed with couples and families taking a stroll in the afternoons, especially Sundays.
-It is a great place to watch the sunset.
+The promenade is packed with couples and families taking a stroll in the afternoons, especially on Sundays.
+Galle Face Green is the perfect place to watch the sunset.

-Along the promenade there are also a lot of food vendors, selling great street food at a cheap price!
+Along the promenade there are also a lot of food vendors, selling great street food at a cheap price.
 Some of the places even have tables on the pavement.
-We had indian food at one of those places, really delicious!
+We had Indian food at one of those places, it was delicious!

-The hotel we had first booked in Colombo turned out to be absolutely terrible!
-So determined not to make the same mistake twice, we asked other travellers we met around Sri Lanka for their hotel recommendations, and we did a lot of research before coming back to Colombo.
+The hotel we had booked on our first trip to Colombo turned out to be absolutely terrible!
+So determined not to make the same mistake twice, we asked other travelers we met around Sri Lanka for their hotel recommendations, and we did a lot of research before coming back to Colombo.